Army/UK Master of Social Work Program

 Accepted students will receive full pay and benefits while completing their Masters degree at the AMEDD C&S in Fort Sam Houston, TX, as well as clinical supervision during their 26-month Phase II status.

-Army UK Master of Social Work Program Contacts
+Army UK Master of Social Work Program Contact Information